 Preservation & Disaster Resources

-In the case of a public records disaster or emergency, please contact the State Archives and Library Conservation Lab at 317-591-5220 as soon as possible for assistance in salvaging records and discussing conservation possibilities.
+In the case of a public records disaster or emergency, please contact the Indiana Archives Conservation Lab at 317-591-5220 as soon as possible for assistance in salvaging records and discussing conservation possibilities.
 Agency personnel have experience in disaster recovery of paper, film, and electronic records, and are available to assist the public in the event of disaster.
 If you are seeking immediate assistance outside regular business hours, please contact an expert trained in the salvage of cultural materials via the American Institute for Conservation’s Cultural Emergency Response Team 24 hour free hotline at 201-661-8068.

 - Never store records in a basement or attic.